 A Shining Example

-My daughter, whom many of you know, has struggled mightily throughout her life.
+I know of one mother who has struggled mightily throughout her life.
 At times, she has been absolutely smothered beneath the evils of babylon.
 However, she has shown to me the most Christ-like example of parenting I have ever seen anywhere, in any experience of my life.
-Her son, Gunnar, (the above-mentioned grandson) has Down Syndrome, so his care is more difficult than that of “normal” children.
+Her son has Down Syndrome, so his care is more difficult than that of “normal” children.
 She has learned to truly love him as Christ would love him – even as He loves each of us.
 I am often in awe of the love that drives the sacrifices that she offers in the interest of his comfort and happiness.
 She exhibits compassion and empathy that is far more than instructive to me, it is inspiring.
 I am thankful for the opportunity I have had to observe first hand her emergence as the world’s greatest mom, and as such, as a great disciple of Christ.

 What Can We Do?